-To honor Dr. John at his passing June 2019, we quickly dug up the recipe for one of his favorite stew, created a playlist of our favorite Dr. John recordings, had our own second line, and even developed a hack version of ‘Iko Iko’ to jam out to ourselves.
+We have all you need to honor the legendary Dr. John who passed June 2019, the recipe for one of his favorite stew, a playlist of some favorite Dr. John recordings, a tutorial on how to make your own second line umbrellas, and even a hack version of ‘Iko Iko’ to jam out.

 The Incomperable Dr. John